JillianQuinn/Spring-2019-CPE-202/README.md

 # *These projects are protected by a confidentiality contract to avoid plagerism of future students.
 To see the code, please contact me and I will share the code privately. *

-# Spring-2019-CPE-202

-Data structures & Associated Python Projects :
+# Spring-2019-CPE-202: Data structures & Associated Python Projects:

 • Huffman Tree